googlefonts/googlefonts.github.io/gf-guide/tools.md

     ``` code
     (myenv) userName directoryName $
     ```
 3. To deactivate the virtual environment, just type `deactivate`.
-Note that closing the Terminal window will also deactivate the environment, and you will have to reactivate it every time you want to work on your project.
+Just so you know, closing the Terminal window will also deactivate the environment, and you will have to reactivate it every time you want to work on your project.

 You can install as many virtual environments as you want; in each project directory or your user home directory if you intend to use the same virtual environment for all your projects.
 Command-line tools often have settings to run a command automatically when a new window opens; you could activate one virtual environment this way and avoid having to type it every time.

-It is *not* recommended to instal virtual environments in clouds, drives, dropbox, etc.
+It is *not* recommended to install virtual environments in clouds, drives, dropbox, etc.

 ## Installing the required tools

 Once you have installed Python, and created and activated your virtual environment, you can install the required tools to produce and test your fonts for Google Fonts.

 A [requirements.txt](upstream.md) file listing all the needed tools and dependencies to run a project is required for each project.
-If you already have one, you could install all the listed tools in it by running one command:
+If you already have one, you can install all the listed tools in it by running one command:

 ``` code
 pip install -r requirements.txt